 Please visit the Phonics page of our website for more information.

 Our outdoor area enables our children to explore, be curious and develop important gross motor skills.
 Our wide range of learning activities engage and inspire and provide challenge, both mentally and physically.
-At Swillington we offer our children first-hand experiences and opportunities to broaden their knowledge and understanding of the world through visits and visitors.
+At Kippax Northwe offer our children first-hand experiences and opportunities to broaden their knowledge and understanding of the world through visits and visitors.

 At Kippax North Primary school we have a dedicated and skilled team of adults who have the upmost commitment to ensuring that children feel.